Back to Services

 Understanding Trauma

 Most people will experience some form of trauma during their lives.
-This may include events such as car accidents, abuse or neglect, the sudden loss of a loved one, exposure to violence, or natural disasters.
+This may include events such as abuse or neglect by a significant other or caregiver, car accidents, the sudden loss of a loved one, exposure to violence, or natural disasters.

-While many individuals recover over time with the support of loved ones, others may experience lingering effects that interfere with daily life.
+While many individuals recover over time with the support of a healthy community, others may experience lingering effects that interfere with daily life.
 Long after the event, trauma can lead to persistent emotional pain, fear, confusion, or symptoms of post-traumatic stress.

 In these cases, the support and guidance of a trauma-informed therapist can be essential to healing.